16. The ALFAM2 Model

 Additionally, the following assumptions are made:

-• For grassland and winter wheat/barley, slurry is not incorporated, as incorporation techniques would destroy these crops.
+• For grassland and perennial crops, slurry is not incorporated, as incorporation techniques would destroy these crops.

-• For application methods that are further broken down to shallow and deep incorporation, it is assumed that shallow incorporation accounts for 70% of the area, and deep incorporation 30%.
-This is a rough estimation based on the fraction of occurrences of each incorporation method in the ALFAM2 database.
+• For application methods that are artificially broken down to shallow and deep incorporation, it is assumed that shallow incorporation accounts for 90% of the area, and deep incorporation 10%.
+This is a rough estimation based on the fraction of occurrences of each incorporation method in the ALFAM2 database (due to missing data, area-weighted estimation was not possible).